| The

 I'd never write again.
 This was another loss because I had

 previously strongly identified myself by my work.
+In

 addition, it seemed highly unlikely that we would be able